-David Joachim (sounds like rock ’em) is the editor of AmazingRibs.com and our sister website, DigestThis.news.
-He has authored, edited, or collaborated on more than 45 cookbooks, four of them on barbecue and grilling, and his Food Science column has appeared in Fine Cooking magazine since 2011.
+David Joachim (sounds like rock ’em) was the former editor-in-chief of AmazingRibs.com.
+He is the publisher of DigestThis.news and he has authored, edited, or collaborated on more than 45 cookbooks, four of them on barbecue and grilling, and his Food Science column has appeared in Fine Cooking magazine since 2011.
 He’s a perfect match for a website dedicated to the “Science of Barbecue and Grilling.”

 His credits include The Food Substitutions Bible and The Science of Good Food, both winners of International Association of Culinary Professionals (IACP) Awards.
 The Science of Good Food also won a World Gourmand Award for Best Food Literature Book, a Cordon D’Or Award for Best Culinary Reference Book, and was a finalist for a James Beard Award in the Best Reference and Scholarship category.